Green-Software-Foundation/patterns/docs/catalog/ai/efficent-format-for-model-training.md

 [Software Carbon Intensity Spec](https://grnsft.org/sci)

 Using efficient file formats for ML development impacts SCI as follows:
-- 'E': A more efficient file format for ML development means more efficient data storage and retrieval, resulting in lower overall energy consumption.
+- `E`: A more efficient file format for ML development means more efficient data storage and retrieval, resulting in lower overall energy consumption.
-- 'M': A more efficient file format for ML development reduces the amount of storage space and number of servers needed, resulting in a lower overall embodied carbon.
+- `M`: A more efficient file format for ML development reduces the amount of storage space and number of servers needed, resulting in a lower overall embodied carbon.

 ## Assumptions
 None